CSS pro tips: responsive font-sizes and when to use which units

 input { font-size: inherit }

-While you’re there, you may also want to make them inherit font-family, as they also don’t do that by default.
+While you’re there, you may also want to make them inherit font-family

-2. Use em for everything!
-Sorta?
+for everything!
 Actually, no.

-ems are great.
+s are great.
 They are approximately the size of the letter “m” in the current font!
-When you set an element’s font-size, it sizes all the em measurements it uses accordingly.
+When you set an element’s font-size

 These measurements also apply to the element’s children.
-That’s why you want to override the base font-size sparingly.
-If you find yourself doing this, you’re doing it wrong:
+That’s why you want to override the base font-size

 .wrap { font-size: 1.5em }